 ART 243/343 Human Figure Drawing: Challenges intermediate and advanced students to incorporate human figures into artwork.
 Stresses studio exercises, such as gesture drawings and in-depth anatomical studies, as well as individual and group critiques, and discussions with individual research.

-Prerequisites: ART 110, ART 221, or consent
+Prerequisite for ART 243: ART 110, ART 221, or consent.
+Prerequisites for ART 343: Art 243 or consent.

 ART 251 Painting I: Introduces the basics of oil and/or acrylic painting techniques while encouraging development of compositional and conceptual language of intermediate students.
 Intensive studio work, individual and group critiques, and individual research.
-Prerequisite: ART 110 or ART 221 or concept.
+Prerequisite: ART 110 or ART 221 or consent.